How to Bypass Spectrum WiFi Pause: Exploring Potential Methods and Ethical Considerations

 7. Scheduling WiFi Availability

 Instead of bypassing the WiFi pause, another approach is to manage when the WiFi is available.
-This can be done through the Spectrum app or the router’s web interface.
+This is best done by the admin in the My Spectrum app or, where available, the router’s interface.

 How it works: